 Other state programs that provide services to communities on these and other related topics will remain in other agencies, with the Office ensuring increased coordination across agencies and program staff.

-The Office will additionally include a newly established State Resilience Office and staff, supported by the historic $69 million climate resilience grant awarded to Maine by the National Oceanic and Atmospheric Administration.
+The Office includes a newly established State Resilience Office and staff, supported by the historic $69 million climate resilience grant awarded to Maine by the National Oceanic and Atmospheric Administration.

 The staff of the reorganized programs and the State Resilience Office will work together to enable each community to find the support services that are right for them.